hhariri/CleanCode/Readme.md

 ### Upcoming features

 Please log feature requests and bugs in [Issues](https://github.com/hhariri/CleanCode/issues).
-Note that this version only supports C#.
+Note that this version only supports C# and VB.Net.

 ## Installing